-As you are finalizing your course schedules in your host country, please note that if you are planning on taking a course that was not pre-approved on your Academic Planning Form, you will need to follow the process below for adding a class to your schedule while abroad.
-Failure to receive the proper approval may result in your classes abroad not satisfying the Chapman equivalent course.
+As you are finalizing your course schedules in your host country, please note that if you are planning on taking a course that was not pre-approved on your Academic Planning form, you will need to follow the process below for adding a class to your schedule while abroad.
+Failure to receive the proper approval may result in your classes abroad not satisfying your Chapman requirements.

 »Course Approvals While Abroad

 +-Email to the Registrar

 If you register for a class at your overseas institution that was not pre-approved prior to your departure, you must have the course(s) reviewed by the Registrar’s Office.

 Subject Line of Email: Student Name, CU ID#, Semester Abroad (i.e. Fall 2013) & Host Institution Name

 - Institution of where the course is taken